Supplements to Avoid (or Use with Caution)

 Selenium >200 µg/day in already-replete people — Caution

-• Czech residents have low soil selenium and may benefit from modest supplementation (50–100 µg/day selenomethionine), but stay well below the EFSA UL of 255 µg/day.
+- People in low-selenium-soil regions (much of inland Europe) may benefit from modest supplementation (50–100 µg/day selenomethionine), but stay well below the EFSA upper limit of 255 µg/day.

 Chronic high-dose B6 — Caution